 At times, it is hard to reach to passive candidates because they could be inactive on most popular social platforms or even job boards.
 For example, if you are hiring for niche IT skills, you may want to explore specialized platforms like GitHub, StackOverflow.
 If you are hiring for designers then you may want to explore Behance.
 Make sure you reach out to them in a more personalized manner than just sending a cold email or making a cold call.

 D. Discover Candidates In Your Existing Database

-If you have been hiring for hard to fill roles, you really can’t afford to loose resumes of such profiles.
-Use candidate sourcing methods such as searching, resume screening, matching & ranking that will help you mine your resume database efficiently.
+If you have been hiring for hard to fill roles, you really can’t afford to lose resumes of such profiles.
+Use candidate sourcing methods such as searching, resume screening, a matching & ranking that will help you mine your resume database efficiently.

 Candidates Don’t Fit The Job Description

-In the example i discussed in the beginning, where recruiters were trying to hire data scientist; the job description was a mix of many things.
-The result of that was they they ended up receiving resumes of database developer, DBA, Java developer, Quant candidates, etc.
+In the example I discussed at the beginning, where recruiters were trying to hire data scientists; the job description was a mix of many things.
+The result of that was they ended up receiving resumes of database developer, DBA, Java developer, Quant candidates, etc.

 So, why despite sourcing resumes from various sources we find most of those resumes don’t fit the job description.
 It could be because of two things –